GR41NS/terraform_upgrade_kit/0.13/README.md

     ```

 5. Fix any warnings or errors until you get a clean `init`
-6. Run `ENVIRONMENT=staging make plan`, and fix all syntax errors until you you receive a valid plan result:
+6. Run `make plan`, and fix all syntax errors until you you receive a valid plan result:

     ```shell
-    # ENVIRONMENT=staging make plan
+    ENVIRONMENT=staging TFVARS_PATH=staging.tfvars make plan

     ...